The North Star House

 The North Star House is a 10,000 square-foot home designed in 1905 by the renowned architect Julia Morgan.
 Morgan graduated from Ecole Des Beaux-Arts (Paris) in 1903.
 She was the first woman to be admitted and earn a degree in architecture.
 Morgan was also California’s first female architect.

 The Conservancy is working to re-establish this unique, historic house and grounds into a premier cultural event center.
 It is committed to maintaining the property for the public by promoting tours, events, educational activities and the arts.

 The Conservancy will continue to fund improvements to preserve this rare historic treasure in partnership with local, regional, and national organizations and stakeholders.
-The house is a location for gatherings such as family events, classes, weddings, theatrical performances, musical events, and conferences.
+The house is a location for gatherings such as weddings and celebrations, events and meetings, theatrical performances, concerts, and conferences.